ppy/osu-wiki/news/2025/2025-01-27-performance-points-star-rating-updates.md

 All changes made in this round are intended to keep the general understanding of per-score pp values the same.
 This means that if a score's (or beatmap's max) pp value has decreased, it is due to that beatmap or score being overweighted until now.
 As a result, individual users may see a large jump in their pp, in either direction.

+If you find yourself scratching your head when reading, consider consulting the [performance points (pp)](/wiki/Performance_points) wiki article to gain a greater understanding of the topics.

 ## Release schedule

 ### ⏳ Star rating recalculation (24 - 48 hours)